How Wayne Gretzky Shaped the Future: A Legacy Timeline

 1999: Induction into Hockey Hall of Fame

-In 2000, Gretzky became part-owner of the Phoenix Coyotes.
+In 2000, Wayne Gretzky's jersey number 99 was retired league-wide at the NHL All-Star Game.
 He was also inducted into the IIHF Hall of Fame in 2000.

 2004: Brantford Walk of Fame

-May 10, 2010: The Ambassador Award of Excellence
+May 10, 2010: Ambassador Award of Excellence

-On May 10, 2010, Gretzky was awarded The Ambassador Award of Excellence by the LA Sports & Entertainment Commission.
+On May 10, 2010, Wayne Gretzky was awarded The Ambassador Award of Excellence by the LA Sports & Entertainment Commission.

 2012: Order of Hockey in Canada

-2017: One of the 100 Greatest NHL Players
+2017: 100 Greatest NHL Players